Quick Facts About Charging a Kia EV6

 Kia EV6 Range

-According to the EPA, the Kia EV6 can drive up to 310 miles on a full battery charge.
-It has a combined MPGe of up to 117.
-Depending on which trim you choose, those economy figures will vary.
-The rear-wheel-drive (RWD) basic Light trim level offers a 58.0 kilowatt-hour (kWh) battery, while all others have a 77.4 kWh battery.
+According to the EPA, the Kia EV6 can drive up to an estimated 319 miles on a full battery charge, depending on the model.
+It returns 115 MPGe.
+Economy figures will vary by trim and operating conditions.
+In the 2025 model year, the rear-wheel-drive (RWD) basic Light trim level offers a 63-kilowatt-hour (kWh) battery, while all others have an 84-kWh battery.

 EV6 Charging Times

 The EV6 is one of the fastest-charging electric cars on the market today.
-With a Level 3 charger, it can power up to 80% in less than 20 minutes.
+Using a Level 3 charger, it can power up to 80% in about 20 minutes.

 Level 3 DC Fast Charging

-An 800-volt DC fast charging station with a 350-kilowatt charger can boost the battery with up to 217 miles of range in as little as 18 minutes.
-If you’re short on time, these Level 3 DC fast charging stations can add approximately 70 miles of range in under five minutes.
+An 800-volt DC fast charging station with a 350-kilowatt charger can boost the battery with up to 217 miles of range in as little as 20 minutes.
+If you’re short on time, these Level 3 DC fast charging stations can add approximately 70 miles of range in under five minutes in optimal conditions.

 Level 2

-At this level, charging can raise the 77.4 kWh battery from 10% to 100% in just over seven hours.
+At this level, charging can raise the 84-kWh battery from 10% to 100% in just over seven hours.
 This estimate is based on a 240-volt outlet and a 40-amp circuit.

 Level 1